-Starting in the 19th century, gargoyles or chimeras were widely used as decoration on city buildings and churches, with the focus no longer on water diversion.
+Starting in the 19th century, gargoyles, also known as chimeras, were widely used as decoration on city buildings and churches, with the focus no longer on water diversion.
 Gargoyles were now placed on important edifices as a symbol of protection.
-Gargoyle myth says that gargoyles can endlessly stand guard and ward off unwanted spirits--that is why they have to be frightening and disfigured.
+Gargoyle myth says that gargoyles can endlessly stand guard and ward off unwanted spirits—that is why they have to be frightening and disfigured.
 They come alive only at night, and gargoyles with wings can fly around protecting the entire village come nightfall, returning to their post when the sun rises.

 Gargoyle Tattoos Photo GalleryClick thumbnail to view full-size

 When I was in high school, some friends of mine told me about an abandoned mansion along a dirt road off Route 537 in Springfield.
 It was shrouded behind trees opposite a cornfield that came in handy for hiding a car in between the rows of cornstalks when we went there one afternoon.

 Cops patrolled the old dirt road regularly; the mansion was a known site for trespassing.
 You couldn't even see the structure from behind the thick pines.
 But my friends had been there before, so they knew the way.

 I will never forget when we came to the clearing twenty seconds later.
 Suddenly the massive trees parted, and there before me stood an enormous three-floor mansion.
 I was unprepared that first time we went there; I had never seen anything like it in any of my seventeen years on earth.
 It was enormous, a massive Gothic villa with crosses on the apexes and a cupola on the roof.
 And there were gargoyles everywhere along the underside of the roof.